-Each box must be able to accommodate a minimum of 11 persons under cover on fixed seats or benches.
-Where bench seating is provided, a minimum 0.5m must be allowed for each person (i.e. 11 persons require a minimum of 5.5 metres.).
+Each box must be able to accommodate 8 adults under cover on fixed seats or benches.
+Where bench seating is provided, a minimum of 0.5 m must be allowed for each person (i.e. 8 persons require a minimum of 4 metres.).
+NB for Grade B there must be seating for 11 persons.